Point of Pride

-- with emphasis in Natural Resource Recreation Management
+- Emphasis in Natural Resource Recreation Management

-- with emphasis in Recreation Administration
+- Emphasis in Recreation Administration

-- with emphasis in Sport Management
+- Emphasis in Sport Management

-- with emphasis in Tourism Development
+- Emphasis in Tourism Development

 A minor in hospitality management can supplement a parks, recreation and tourism degree.
 Gain knowledge of customer interaction, business and management from coursework that will be a useful asset for jobs within tourism, sports and parks and recreation industries.